 Bryn-y-Ddafad, Welsh St Donats, Cowbridge, Glamorgan, CF71 7ST

 10m W of Cardiff.
 3m E of Cowbridge.
 From A48 follow signs to Welsh St Donats village (for SatNav use CF71 7SS).
-Follow brown tourist signs from Xrds, Bryn-y-Ddafad is approx 1m from here.
+Follow brown tourist signs from Xrds, The entrance to the garden is a pick up and drop only, car parking on the verges.

 More about Bryn-y-Ddafad